 You trade a cheaper price on low quality oils with your health, so make sure you buy only extra virgin olive oil and not the cheap, highly processed vegetable oil substitutes like soybean, canola, cottonseed, corn, and safflower.

-Best to make your own salad dressing at home using olive oil, used traditionally for centuries for just such a purpose!
+Best to make your own salad dressing and sauces at home using olive oil, used traditionally for centuries for just such a purpose!

-Oh, and please don’t use olive oil for high heat cooking!
-Olive oil is a delicate oil and is best used unheated, or at most, in a very low heat saute(below 350 degrees).
+Oh, and please don’t use olive oil for cooking!
+Olive oil is a delicate oil and is best used unheated.
 NEVER fry with it.
 It’s nutritional value is lost this way and the oil becomes damaged and unhealthy to consume.

 4. ANIMAL FATS